-This ACP addresses CO emissions from all subject units in the Kinder Morgan fleet and NOx emissions from units not addressed in the separately submitted plan for NOx that comply with 20.3.50.113 NMAC through an Alternative Emission Standards, pursuant to 20.3.50.113(B)(11) NMAC.1 Table 1-1 summarizes the total amount of allowable emissions under the proposed ACP compared to the total allowable emissions under 20.2.50.113 for existing engines and turbines.
+This ACP addresses CO emissions from all subject units in the Kinder Morgan fleet and NOx emissions from units not addressed in the separately submitted plan for NOx that comply with 20.2.50.113 NMAC through an Alternative Emission Standards, pursuant to 20.2.50.113(B)(11) NMAC.1 Table 1-1 summarizes the total amount of allowable emissions under the proposed ACP compared to the total allowable emissions under 20.2.50.113 for existing engines and turbines.
 If approved by NMED Kinder Morgan will meet the total allowable emissions established under the emission standards of 20.2.50.113 by January 1, 2028, for both engines and turbines, a year before the compliance schedule outlined in the rule for engines.
+Under the proposed ACP, Kinder Morgan will achieve a total NOx reduction of 770.7 tons by January 1, 2028.
+Of which, 93.7% of NOx reduction will be in the Permian Basin.